mlevison/APR-Markdown-Export/post/the-role-of-agile-managers-why-job-titles-are-dangerous/index.md

   - "team-building"
   - "work-environment"
 coverImage: "APR_BlogImage1_Oct2018.jpg"
+excerpt: '_Managers transitioning from waterfall to Agile will need to renegotiate their'
 ---

 _Managers transitioning from waterfall to Agile will need to renegotiate their relationship with their teams if they are to succeed.
 A manager cannot simply become an Agile Manager – a big part of a transition requires a rethinking of how job titles are assigned and the leadership responsibility that comes with them._